The 933 serviceFollow

 - Calls are reaching the SBCs

-- Some resemblance of the address provided in the Dashboard is represented
+- Some resemblance of the address provided in the 911 Access Dashboard is represented

-Although, the 933 service may be used anytime (please limit to 1 call per minute), it's a courtesy service and isn't meant to be used as a fully functional address verification service.
-To verify a full address, it's best to check the provisioned address in the dashboard directly (or via the API call).
+Although the 933 service may be used anytime (please limit to 1 call per minute), it's a courtesy service and isn't meant to be used as a fully functional address verification service.
+To verify a full address, it's best to check the provisioned address directly in the 911 Access Dashboard or via the API call.

 For more information, please see our 911 integration guide.